radkantharavi/radkantharavi/README.md

 •	:ocean: Scuba Diving.
 I am studying decompression theory rather than being underwater these days because I’m not in a tropical diving environment.
 Need to work on my dry-suit specialization.

 •	🤸 Yoga.
-Powering me fore the last 15 years.
+Powering me for the last 15 years.

 •	:runner: Running, looking for a triathlon training buddy in Greater Phoenix Area.